 Most children gain full control over their bladder and bowel functions between the ages of 2 and 4 years.
 However, in at least 10% of children, issues such as anxiety, withholding, sensory differences, food intolerances and physiological differences can interrupt continence attainment.
 Successful management requires consistently applied up-to-date medical knowledge, excellent rapport building, realistic family support, advocacy and interaction with all carers involved.

-Workshop Day 1 – The Basics – the first day of the workshop will provide participants with an overview of the clinical management of urinary incontinence, bedwetting and chronic constipation/soiling (encopresis) in children aged 3 – 15 years.
+Introductory Workshop – The Basics – this workshop will provide participants with an overview of the clinical management of urinary incontinence, bedwetting and chronic constipation/soiling (encopresis) in children aged 3 – 15 years.
 Including:

 - an overview of toileting milestones and some hints/tricks for addressing issues with establishing initial continence in young children

 - an overview of the aetiology of chronic constipation/ soiling, urinary incontinence and enuresis (bedwetting)

 - assessment and intervention knowledge and tools using a medically-informed behavioural management approach